yousefturin/quizzki/README.md

-# Getting Started with Quizzki React App
+# Getting Started with Create React App
 This project will not work without the following steps:

 ## `npm install`

-First you will need to download the node JS using the `npm install` inside project directory
+First you will need to download the node models using the `npm install`

+### `firebase authentication`

+You will need to create an account using firebase to obtain the API keys, then store those values inside a file under the name `.env.Local`.

+### `server firing up`

+Yu need to check the README file inside the quizzkiAPI folder to run the server that will hear over the prot 5000 to POST/GET data.

 ### `npm start`